eddiephiri/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: Lists all contents of the current directory in more details
 4-listmorefiles: Lists all current directory contentes including hidden files
 5-listfilesdigitonly: Lists current directory files in numerical format
+6-firstdirectory: Added script to create a directory in the temp/ directory